 ABOUT MICHAEL

-Michael also serves the community on the board of the Bloomfield Historical Society and the Community Participation Committee of the Bloomfield Hills School District.
+Michael also serves on the board of the Bloomfield Historical Society and chairs the Township’s Bicentennial Committee, which is planning the township’s 200th anniversary.

-Michael served as the Administrative Vice Chair of the Michigan Republican Party in 2021-2022.
-He was also Treasurer of the 9th District Republican Committee.
+From 2022 to 2023 he served as Administrative Vice Chair of the Michigan Republican Party, and he has been Treasurer of the 9th District Republican Committee.

-Michael’s prior professional experience spans a wide variety of financial roles from Wall Street to Main Street, including capital markets, mergers & acquisitions, corporate financial planning & analysis, and investor relations.
-Michael began his career at Booz Allen Hamilton consulting for the U.S. military and intelligence communities on matters of economic policy, financial analysis, resource planning, and capital budgeting.
+His professional experience spans roles from Wall Street to Main Street, in capital markets, mergers and acquisitions, corporate financial planning and analysis, and investor relations.
+He began his career at Booz Allen Hamilton, consulting for the U.S. military and intelligence communities on economic policy, financial analysis, resource planning, and capital budgeting.

-Michael earned his B.S. in Economics (with concentrations in finance, management, and real estate) from The Wharton School of the University of Pennsylvania and his M.B.A. from the Ross School of Business at the University of Michigan.
-Michael previously held a Series 7 securities license and a Top Secret defense security clearance.
+Michael holds a B.S. in Economics (concentrations in finance, management, and real estate) from The Wharton School, University of Pennsylvania, and an M.B.A. from the Ross School of Business, University of Michigan.
+He previously held a Series 7 securities license and a Top Secret defense security clearance.

 Michael also earned a Certificate from the Harvard University Kennedy School of Government for “Senior Executives in State & Local Government” in July 2025.
 He was the recipient of the Taubman Fellowship awarded by the Southeast Michigan Council of Governments (SEMCOG).